myrmex-org/myrmex/docs/planet-express.md

 Create several APIs with one `Lager` application
 ===

-The need: APIs exposing various functionalities
+The need: one application, several APIs exposing various functionalities
 ---

 *Planet Express* is a space delivery company that have two types of customers :